 \section{Discussion}

-The key interpretation of our experiments is that the dynamics of induced ferroelectric transition in compositions of PMN-PT near its morphotropic phase boundary (MPB) exhibit a field-temperature history dependence that significantly differs to the history dependence exhibited in compositions far below the MPB.
-In our experiments, we controlled the history-profile of these compositions in two different regimes: The time spent in non-ferroelectric and ferroelectric states.
-Hence, we split this discussion into these two regimes and describe potential mechanisms responsible for the observed impacts on field-induced ferroelectric phase transitions.
+The key interpretation of our experiments is that the dynamics of induced ferroelectric transitions in PMN–PT compositions near the morphotropic phase boundary (MPB) exhibit a field–temperature history dependence that differs significantly from the history dependence observed in compositions far below the MPB.
+In our experiments, we controlled the history profile of these compositions in two regimes: the time spent in non‑ferroelectric states and the time spent in ferroelectric states.
+Accordingly, we divide this discussion into these two regimes and describe potential mechanisms responsible for the observed impacts on field‑induced ferroelectric phase transitions.